OctoPus-hiko/Midualizer/README.md

 - range-v3 (C++ library)
 - SFML

-Then, run the following commands.
+Then, get Midualizer's source code from this GitHub page and run the following commands:

 `cd midualizer/src`